TDC28/2024_IonQ_Remote/README.md

 # Team Qnonymous
 (@azzamasim, @TCD28, @Hasnain-Koser)
 We took part in the IonQ Remote challenge for iQuHACK 2024.
 This repo documents our work and results.
+Forked from the official challenge repo

 Final position: 5th place
 ![image](https://github.com/azzamasim/2024_IonQ_Remote/assets/84571967/849b2b8c-621c-4422-a812-670a63cb878c)